oonap0oo/oonap0oo/README.md

 * Pillow (PIL)
 * Turtle

-Also trying some stuff in GNU Octave.

 Python code for a Numworks calculator can also be found here.

 ![https://github.com/oonap0oo/Numworks-calculator](https://github.com/oonap0oo/Numworks-calculator)

-and on the Numworks site, most scripts can be emulated right there
+and on the Numworks site, most scripts can be emulated right there:

 ![https://my.numworks.com/python/vnap0v](https://my.numworks.com/python/vnap0v)

 This device has a Python coding app which implements a version of MicroPython.

+Also trying some stuff in GNU Octave now and then.

 <!---
 oonap0oo/oonap0oo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.